 Post-traumatic stress disorder, or PTSD, is a common mental illness that can occur after a serious traumatic event.
 Symptoms include re-experiencing the trauma as nightmares, flashbacks, and distressing thoughts; avoiding reminders of the traumatic event; experiencing negative changes to thoughts and mood; and hyperarousal, which includes feeling on edge, being easily startled, feeling angry, having difficulties sleeping, and problems concentrating.
 PTSD can be treated effectively with talking therapies that focus on the trauma.
 Some of the most effective therapies are those based on cognitive behavioural therapy (CBT).
-Unfortunately, there are a limited number of qualified therapists who are able to deliver these therapies.
-There are also other factors that limit access to treatment, such as taking time off work to attend appointments, and transportation issues.
+Unfortunately, there are a limited number of qualified therapists who can deliver these therapies.
+There are also other factors that limit access to treatment, such as the need to take time off work to attend appointments, and transportation issues.

 An alternative is to deliver psychological therapy on the Internet, with or without guidance from a therapist.
-Internet-based cognitive and behavioural therapies (I-C/BT) have received a great deal of attention, and are now used routinely to treat depression and anxiety.
-There have been fewer studies of I-C/BT for PTSD, and we do not yet know whether they are effective.
+Internet-based cognitive and behavioural therapies (I-C/BT) have received a great deal of attention and are now used routinely to treat depression and anxiety.
+There have been fewer studies of I-C/BT for PTSD, yet research is expanding and there is a growing evidence base for their efficacy.

 Who will be interested in this review?

-• People with PTSD and their loved ones.
+– People with PTSD and their families and friends.